inrialearninglab/ai4t/README.md

 ## How to translate the Mooc resources in another target languages.

 1. **Texts**
 All texts files are accessible in HTML or Markdown format.
-Automatic translations (using the DeepL API) from the English version into the four languages of the consortium (DE, FR, IT, SL) has been provided from noevmber 2022.
+Within the AI4T project, all resources were initially produced in English then translated and reviewed in the 4 other languages of the project : French, German, Italian and Slovenian.

 3. **Videos with Voice-Over**
-- All the videos (the previouly existing ones from Mooc V1 and those produced for Mooc V2) will be provided with voice-over in the 4 languages of the consortium (except German for the Mooc V1 videos as requested by Luxembourg partner).
+- All the videos are in english, voice-over versions has been produced in the 4 other languages of the project (The German version of the videos in module 2, 3 et 4 was developped within the project as requested by Luxembourg partner - another project is now on and will produce the german version of those 6 videos).
-The Voice-over videos and their associated subtitles are produced by a sub-contractor (MyGustav).
-For a more efficient interaction, each partner interacts directly with MyGustav to check and correct the translated voice scripts of each original video before the voice-over is recorded.
-Each voice-over is produced by a native speaker.
+The Voice-over videos and their associated subtitles were produced by a sub-contractor.
+Each partner has interacted directly with the provider to review and when necessary improve the translated voice scripts of each original video before the recording of voice-over.
+Note that all voice-overs were made by native speakers.
-- All the videos for each 5 language will be uploaded on the AI4T youTube Channel.
+- All the videos in the 5 languages are uploaded on the AI4T YouTube Channel.

 3. **Videos subtitles**
 - Translated subtitles are available on the project AI4T YouTube channel.